siming-diligent/nginx-ingress-controller-monitoring/README.md

    NAME                      READY     STATUS
    jaeger-6c996dbcd9-j5jzf   1/1       Running
    ```

+PS:  you need to double check your Nginx-ingress configmap file, to make sure the "localAgentHostPost" is pointing to all-in-one Jeager Agent service

 ## Step 4 - Enable OpenTracing
 1. Update the ConfigMap with the keys required to load OpenTracing module with Jaeger and enable  OpenTracing for all Ingress resources.